The Lorax (film): Marketing controversy

 Despite the original Lorax being made as a critique of capitalism and pollution, Mazda used the likeness of The Lorax's setting and characters in an advertisement for their CX-5 SUV.
-This was seen by some as the complete opposite of the work's original meaning.
+This was seen by some as the complete opposite of the work's original message.
 In response, Stephanie Sperber, president of Universal partnerships and licensing, said Universal chose to partner with the Mazda CX-5 because it is "a really good choice for consumers to make who may not have the luxury or the money to buy electric or buy hybrid.
 It's a way to take the better environmental choice to everyone."

 The film has also been used to sell Seventh Generation disposable diapers.
 In total, Illumination Entertainment struck more than 70 different product integration deals for the film, including IHOP, Whole Foods and the United States Environmental Protection Agency.